vdorbala/DRL-Robot-Trust/README.md

 # Can a Robot Trust You?: A DRL-Based Approach to Trust-Driven Human-Guided Navigation

-This repo contains the code for our ICRA 2021 paper -
+This repo contains code for our ICRA 2021 paper -
 #### [**Can a Robot Trust You?: A DRL-Based Approach to Trust-Driven Human-Guided Navigation**](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9561983).<br>
 Vishnu Sashank Dorbala, Arjun Srinivasan, Aniket Bera

-Please do cite our work if you found this useful:
+Please do cite our work if you found it useful:

 ```
 @inproceedings{dorbala2021can,